alphagov/government-service-design-manual/service-manual/user-centered-design/resources/shared-asset-libraries.md

 [basic CSS](https://github.com/alphagov/static/tree/master/app/assets/stylesheets),
 and our
 [basic Javascript](https://github.com/alphagov/static/tree/master/app/assets/javascripts).
 Anything
-added to this repository is built to be used across the entire gov.uk website and is used to provide a consistent look and feel.
+added to this repository is built to be used across the entire g[GOV.UK](https://www.gov.uk) website and is used to provide a consistent look and feel.

 ### Frontend